BARRETTMEAG/Lucidum/4. Final_Project/Best_Tree/Pictures/README.md

 Pictures Overview:
-- When comparing Treefile vs. Contree, there are many similaries.
-The values are similar, along with the structures.
+- Contains files: Treefile and Contree, with many similaries in their pictures.